Environmental Justice Evanston

 - Infrastructure investments, including streets, sidewalks, bike paths, community centers and other recreational assets

-3. Ensure that all residents affected by land use or development decisions made by the City have the opportunity for meaningful involvement and effective participation.
+3. Ensure that all residents affected by the City’s land use or development decisions have the opportunity for meaningful involvement and effective participation.
 This may include:

 - Modifying the City’s decision-making process related to review, approval and regulation of private development projects